Uberi/University-Notes/MATH137/MATH137.md

 If $f(x)$ is continuous at $x = b$, and $\lim_{x \to a} g(x) = b$, then $\lim_{x \to a} f(g(x)) = f(b)$.

-In other words, the imit can be moved within compositions.
+In other words, the limit can be moved within compositions.

 Evaluate $\lim_{x \to 0.5} \arcsin(\sqrt{1 - x^2})$: